geirolz/secret/CONTRIBUTING.md

 ## Code of Conduct

-Please note that by participating in the Toolkit project, you are expected to adhere to the [Code of Conduct](https://github.com/geirolz/toolkit/blob/main/CODE_OF_CONDUCT.md).
+Please note that by participating in the Secret project, you are expected to adhere to the [Code of Conduct](https://github.com/geirolz/secret/blob/main/CODE_OF_CONDUCT.md).
 We encourage respectful and inclusive participation in our community.

-Thank you for your interest in contributing to Toolkit.
+Thank you for your interest in contributing to Secret.
 Your contributions are highly appreciated and help make the library even better for everyone!